DanTheNorthernCodeMonkey/DanTheNorthernCodeMonkey.github.io/_posts/2016-07-03-progressive-dot-net-tutorials-episode-2.md

 I thoroughly enjoyed this format.
 It's broken down well, has an engaging narrative and builds up in complexity to the point where you are doing some cool stuff, moving onto linear regression and genetic algorithms.

 Some of the other attendees had trouble with aspects of the talk.
-I think this was a combination of
+I think this was a combination of:

 1. Using F# which for most will be a new language
-2. Engaging in machine learning from a relatively high level and
+2. Engaging in machine learning from a relatively high level
 3. Some of the tutorial text was a little vague, which with the two points above made some exercises more difficult than they really were.

 My advice to the speaker would be to really fill out the comment blocks further, especially considering the amount of code surrounding the tasks that acted as workflow/helpers.
 I got the impression that the speaker was slightly concerned that the verbosity of the comments would be detrimental.
 That's certainly true for an experienced F# / machine learning developer, however that is certainly not the target market for this talk.

-Overall I felt that this talk was fun, informative, well structure and a great chance to dabble in F#.
+Overall I felt that this talk was fun, informative, well structured and a great chance to dabble in F#.
 I'd definitely recommend attending this talk if it happens at a local meetup for you.

 Finally the speaker also opened up his training company's private repository for us to download source code tutorials from.
-This was an excellent move, as the attendees who do the training will have great things to say about FSharp tv.
+This was an excellent move, as the attendees who do the training should have great things to say about FSharp tv.

+## Build a compiler in hours - Phil Trelford

+The afternoon was with Phil Trelford, Dom - [Dominic Finn](https://twitter.com/CleverFinn?lang=en-gb "Dominic Finn twitter") had told me to absorb all of the knowledges from Trelford.
+I instantly understood why when I went into his talk, he comes across as very intelligent but also a bit of a joker, someone that you definitely want to learn from.

+Trelford's inspiration for this project was when he was trying to teach his son programming with Microsoft's Small Basic and he got frustrated that it did not support arguments in functions.
+So he decided to make his own Small Basic programming languge with more features, as you do

+He brought this completely foreign concept of building a compiler and made it seems ridicously easy.
+He had us implementing a basic parser in minutes, I was in, 100% well and truely hooked, I wanted all the knowledges, I'd climb Mt.
+Doom, put up with Sam whining like a bitch the whole way and throw the ring in the lava without a second thought to absorb every ounce of knowledge in this guy's brain.

+The whole premise behind it being so simple was that Trelford had broken down the problem into smaller subsets, something we all should be doing in our day to day jobs, but is often easier said than done.
+He also kept breaking down the barriers with statement's like "This stuff is easy, what we do day in day out, UI, networks, users is hard.".

+The whole underlying principle is the abstract syntax tree:

+The talk started with a making an abstract turtle move, then later draw to a form:

+Building upon these components we moved on to using the AST & interpreter to output javascript:

+Then IL:

+Finally we had a brief look at the Small Basic Compiler that did indeed have more functionality than Microsofts:

+After this Trelford told us a story how he was stuck on a train for three hours, so he extended his Small Basic AST & Parser to implement the C# language, including features that Microsoft started but later dropped.
+His friend then also built a compiler for this.

+WTF, like really wtf.
+I felt the massive need to level up after this talk.
+It was like I walked in at level 59, dinged to 60 and was asked if I want to prestige.

+Then Trelford told us how his son, who is a youngster had also given a talk on something relatively complex...

+FML, really?
+Fuck prestiging I may as well reboot, regress into a fetus and start from the beginning at this rate.

+If haven't inferred already I was pretty blown away by this talk, and Trelford's energy in general.
+I genuinely love meeting people like this, I've had the pleasure to have worked with other talented engineers who just exude enthusiasm for the craft and they all made me want to code more, learn more, be a better me.
+This talk left me with that.

+* Go into further details of AST
+* DSLs
+* FParsec
+* Trelfords background as a Game Programmer DSLs etc.
+* Trelford did not go to university

+* Sean gave a talk at a conference, slightly demoralising that a child is accomplishing more than myself, but very uplifting, it's stuff like this that's kicked my arse into blogging, and behind the scenes working on talks for meetups.

+* Wrote a parser for C#, in a couple of hours, friend then made a compiler, that includes features that the C# team planned on doing but dropped.

+*